-Additionally, American Bullies are prone to breathing problems and cataracts, while APBT’s are prone to allergies, especially skin allergies.
+Additionally, American Bulldogs are prone to breathing problems and cataracts, while APBT’s are prone to allergies, especially skin allergies.

-The grooming needs for American Bullies and Pit Bulls are the same.
+The grooming needs for American Bulldogs and Pitbulls are the same.
 Both dog breeds have short hair and are mild to moderate shedders.